-(1) The Company is '0'.
+- (1) The Company is '0'. - (2) The subsidiaries are numbered in order starting from '1'.

 Note 2: Relationship between the endorser/guarantor and the party being endorsed/guaranteed is classified into the following seven categories; fill in the number of category each case belongs to: